 Always take your child grocery shopping with you.
 Once your child knows where the different categories of items are shelved, give them a basket and ask them to get a few easy-to-find things for you.

 You can also keep your kid in charge of buying a few things every month.
 Examples of this would be snacks and juices.
+Once done, teach them how to pay for it!

 8. Involve them in simple cooking:

 Children can cook, too!
-Do you disagree?
+Don’t you agree?

+And you can start with simple things!
 Teach your child how to make their own peanut butter and jam sandwiches, teach them how to butter a slice of bread, and how to make a salad.

 You can also get them to help you with baking, with handing you ingredients while you cook or with keeping the kitchen table clean while you’re preparing a meal.